Summer corn salad is the full of fresh flavors and veggies. Corn, cucumbers and tomatoes come together to make the perfect summer side dish.

 Our own garden is proving to be quite prolific as well, so we are getting creative and definitely eating our daily vegetables.

 We planted a few little cucumber plants this year and I thought for sure we got them in too late and they wouldn’t do anything.
 Boy was I wrong!
-My husband gave them some metal netting to climb and they formed a solid wall of cucumber plant.
+My husband gave them some metal netting to climb and they formed a solid wall of cucumber plants.

 Luckily our CSA folks have been great and let us trade the cucumbers in the box for other items, like more sweet corn!
 So I thought it would be fun to make a salad with that extra corn, some of the mountain of cucumbers and a few of the also prolific (and super tall) cherry tomatoes I told you about.